ivannp/cync/README.md

 cync is in early alpha stages.
 Currently it's mostly useful to potential contributors of the project.

 # Quick Introduction
-cync has different modes, but let's start with the simplest example.
+cync has different operational modes, but let's start with the default example.
+Compression and security are enabled.

 ## Create the Repository
 By default cync adds compression and better security for data stored in the cloud.
 To enable that, the first step is to create the repository: